Majority of global businesses are getting fond of hiring remote employees and outsourced workers from lower-cost

 Brazil has first established itself as a primary location for call center operations for the past decade.
 The country’s economy and its call center operations even grew amid the global financial crisis in 2008.

 From the start, Brazil has aimed to compete with India in offshoring.
-The country has since mixed and matched economic features from China and India in terms of doing business.
+The country has since mixed and matched the economic features of China and India in terms of doing business.

 The country first managed to move its ranking from tenth to fifth top offshoring destination in a span of two years (2005-2007).
 In this era, the shift from “traditional” locations has started.

 In 2010, six Brazilian cities made it to Tholons’ Top 100 Outsourcing Cities: São Paulo, Curitiba, Rio de Janeiro, Brasilia, Recife, and Campinas.
 São Paulo then led the top Latin American outsourcing destination two years later.

 Over time, Brazil managed to make it to the top 3 in Tholons Digital Nations in 2018, next to India and the Philippines and has occupied the list ever since.
 However, it slipped its ranking during the pandemic.